Speak / Lesson 10

 Leyla: And what does this mean?

-Matt: He said 'yes, I have a sister, and I have a brother.
-My sisters name is donna and y brothers name is Daron.
+Matt: He said, ‘yes, I have a sister, and I have a brother.
+My sister’s name is Donna, and my brothers name is Daron'.

-Matt: Yes, she studies at the Univeristy of Texas, but she also works at a restaurant.
+Matt: Yes, she studies at the University of Texas, but she also works at a restaurant.

-Matt: Hopefully this review session hoped you to consolidate all the vocabulary you've been learning so far in these lessons.
+Matt: Hopefully, this review session helped you to consolidate all the vocabulary you've been learning so far in these lessons.